Staré Hamry

 Staré Hamry (Althammer) is a municipality and village in the Frýdek-Místek District in the Moravian-Silesian Region of the Czech Republic.
 It has about 500 inhabitants.

 Etymology

-The name Staré Hamry literally means "old hammer mills" and refers to the hammer mills that were here in the 17th century.
-The settlement was initially called only Hamry; the attribute Staré was added later after hammer mills in Baška ("new hammer mills") were founded.
+The name Staré Hamry literally means 'old hammer mills' and refers to the hammer mills that were here in the 17th century.
+The settlement was initially called only Hamry; the prefix Staré was added later after hammer mills in Baška ("new hammer mills") were founded.

 Geography

 Staré Hamry is located about 23 km south of Frýdek-Místek and 38 km south of Ostrava.
 It lies in the Moravian-Silesian Beskids mountain range.
 The highest point is the Smrk mountain at 1276 m above sea level, located on the northern municipal border.
 Most of the municipality is forested.
 The municipality is situated around the Šance Reservoir, which lies on the Ostravice River.